 Recruitment Test Study Guide

-For those who have received a letter from the Merit Board stating that their application has been deemed acceptable and have received a letter inviting them to take the Recruitment Test, an optional study guide is available for purchase at the link below.
+For those who have received a letter from the Merit Board stating their application has been deemed acceptable and inviting them to take the Recruitment Test, an optional study guide is available for purchase at the link below.
 This study guide is not required to participate in the Recruitment Test.

 News and Announcements

-The Illinois State Police Merit Board will conduct the 3rd Quarter Merit Board Meeting on Friday, June 28, 2019, at 9:00 AM.
+The Illinois State Police Merit Board will conduct a Special Merit Board Meeting on Friday, November 22, 2019, at 8:30 A.M.
 The meeting will be held at the James R. Thompson Center, 100 W. Randolph Street, Chicago, Illinois, room 9-031.Continue Reading »

 Illinois State Police Fast Track Program